-- pregnant or plan to become pregnant.
-If you take buprenorphine and naloxone sublingual tablet while pregnant, your baby may have symptoms of opioid withdrawal at birth that could be life-threatening if not recognized and treated.
+pregnant or plan to become pregnant.
+If you take buprenorphine sublingual tablets while pregnant, your baby may have symptoms of opioid withdrawal at birth that could be life-threatening if not

+- recognized and treated.
 Talk to your healthcare provider if you are pregnant or plan to become pregnant.

-- breastfeeding or plan to breastfeed.
+- Breastfeeding or plan to breastfeed.

-Buprenorphine and naloxone can pass into
+Buprenorphine can pass into your breast

-your milk and harm your baby.
+milk and harm your baby.
 Talk to your

 healthcare provider about the best way to

 feed your baby if you take buprenorphine

-and naloxone sublingual tablet.
-Monitor your
+sublingual tablets.
+Monitor your baby for

-baby for increased drowsiness and
+increased drowsiness and breathing

-breathing problems if you breastfeed during
+problems if you breastfeed during

-treatment with buprenorphine and naloxone
+treatment with buprenorphine sublingual

-sublingual tablet.
+tablets.